edilbertoamorim/ICARE_sourcelocalization/README.md

 # EEG Burst Source Localization Pipeline

 ## Overview
-This repository contains a pipeline for detecting EEG bursts, extracting burst ranges, and performing source localization and ROI-based analysis.
+This repository contains a pipeline for detecting EEG bursts, extracting burst ranges, performing source localization / reconstruction and ROI-based analysis.
 It was developed for analyzing patient-specific EEG data and performing group-level analysis using **EEGLAB**, **FieldTrip**, and custom MATLAB scripts.

 The pipeline is designed to:
 - Detect EEG bursts automatically
 - Extract burst time ranges
-- Perform source localization using patient MRI and lead fields
+- Perform source localization using standard MRI and lead fields
 - Normalize and visualize ROI-based results

 ---

 ## Repository Structure

+'''
 Souce_localization/
 │
 ├── Data/ # Example EEG datasets and outputs